ibm-cloud-docs/watson-assistant/web-chat-customize.md

 {{site.data.content.classiclink}}

-# Customizing the web chat
+# Web chat customization overview
 {: #web-chat-customize}

 If you are comfortable with JavaScript code, you can extensively customize and extend the web chat by modifying the embed script and using the web chat API.